how to cook zipper peas

 7. Frequently Asked Questions (FAQs)

 Q3.
 Are zipper peas gluten-free?
 A3.
-Yes, zipper peas are naturally gluten-free, making them suitable for individuals with gluten intolerance or celiac disease.
+Zipper peas are naturally gluten-free, making them suitable for individuals with gluten intolerance or celiac disease.

 Q4.
 How do I know when zipper peas are cooked?
 A4.
 Zipper peas are cooked when they are tender but still retain a slight bite.
 Test their doneness by tasting a few peas during the cooking process.